 When changing your diet, it may take time to explore new foods and develop a routine.

-There are lots of different products to choose from – experiment with various flavors and brands to find your favorites.
+There are a lot of different products to choose from—experiment with various flavors and brands to find your favorites.

 “When I met my first vegetarian, he told me he had not eaten meat for fourteen years.
 I looked at him as if he had managed to hold his breath that entire time.
 Today I know there is nothing rigorous or strange about eating a diet that excludes meat.”